vikingeducation/assignment_trees_graphs/README.md

 2. **What would the Big O be of inserting a new EDGE to:**
 	3. **An Edge List?**
-O(n) linear time, since an edge list is just a 1D array
+O(n) linear time, where n is the total number of elements
 	4. **An Adjacency Matrix?**
 	O(1) constant time if array has been built
-	O(n^2) polynomial time if the 2D array needs to be built
 	5. **An Adjacency List?**
 	O(n+d) where `n` is the number of vertices in the list and `d` is the degree of each vertex.

 3. **What would the Big O be of inserting a new VERTEX to:**
 	1. **An Edge List?**
-	O(n) linear time
+	O(n) linear time.
+This is adding a new row into the array
 	2. **An Adjacency Matrix?**
 	O(n^2) polynomial time since the entire array would need to be rebuilt to accommodate the new cell
 	3. **An Adjacency List?**
-O(n), since it's just a matter of adding an item to a 1D array.
+O(n), since it's just a matter of adding a new row to an array

 4. **What would the Big O be of REMOVING a vertex or edge from:**
 	5. **An Edge List?**